kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 ## Slurm - as a job scheduler

-The inner workings of the Slurm can be found in the [documentation](https://slurm.schedmd.com/), we discuss some of the most important commands[^3]
+The inner workings of Slurm can be found in the [documentation](https://slurm.schedmd.com/), we discuss some of the most important commands[^3]
 - `sbatch` is used so submit a job script
 - `srun` is used to submit a job for execution in real time
-- `scancel` is used to cancel a pending or running job or job step
+- `scancel` is used to cancel a pending or running job (or job step)
 - `squeue` reports the state of jobs or job steps
 - `sacct` is used to report job or job step accounting information about active or completed jobs
 - `scontrol` is the administrative tool used to view and/or modify jobs or the Slurm state